-Kristian Coates Ulrichsen, Ph.D., is the Baker Institute fellow for the Middle East.
+Kristian Coates Ulrichsen, Ph.D., is a Baker Institute fellow for the Middle East.
 Working across the disciplines of political science, international relations and international political economy, his research examines the changing position of Persian Gulf states in the global order, as well as the emergence of longer-term, nonmilitary challenges to regional security.
-Previously, he worked as senior Gulf analyst at the Gulf Center for Strategic Studies and as co-director of the Kuwait Programme on Development, Governance and Globalisation in the Gulf States at the London School of Economics (LSE).
-He is a visiting fellow at the LSE Middle East Centre and an associate fellow at Chatham House in the United Kingdom.
+Previously, he worked as senior Gulf analyst at the Gulf Center for Strategic Studies between 2006 and 2008 and as co-director of the Kuwait Program on Development, Governance and Globalization in the Gulf States at the London School of Economics (LSE) from 2008 until 2013.
+He is a visiting fellow at the LSE Middle East Center and an associate fellow at Chatham House in the United Kingdom.

 Coates Ulrichsen holds a doctorate in history from the University of Cambridge.